Cam Fowler

-Cameron Matthew Fowler (born December 5, 1991) is a Canadian-born American professional ice hockey defenceman and an alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
-He was selected 12th overall by the Ducks in the 2010 NHL Entry Draft and made his NHL debut that year.
+Cameron Matthew Fowler (born December 5, 1991) is a Canadian-born American professional ice hockey defenseman for the St. Louis Blues of the National Hockey League (NHL).
+He was selected 12th overall by the Anaheim Ducks in the 2010 NHL entry draft, for whom he played the first 15 seasons of his NHL career.

-A dual citizen, Fowler represents the United States internationally and won a gold medal as a member of the junior team at the 2010 World Junior Ice Hockey Championships.
-He was a member of the 2010 Windsor Spitfires team that won the Ontario Hockey League (OHL) championship, as well as the Memorial Cup.
+A dual citizen, Fowler represents the United States internationally and won a gold medal as a member of the junior team at the 2010 World Junior Championships.
+He was a member of the Windsor Spitfires team that won the J. Ross Robertson Cup in 2009–10, as well as the 2010 Memorial Cup.

-Personal
+Early life

 Fowler was born in Windsor, Ontario, the son of Perry and Bridget Fowler.
 Perry was a native of Newfoundland and Labrador and Bridget is a native of Michigan, making Cam a dual citizen.
 An employee of the Ford Motor Company, Perry moved his family to Farmington Hills, Michigan, before Cam's second birthday.
-His younger sisters, Peyton and Emily, were both born in the U.S.
+His younger sisters, Peyton and Emily, were both born in the U.S. Fowler attended Farmington High School, where he played baseball in addition to ice hockey.
+He also played travel baseball for the South Farmington Blues and had great potential to be a Division One College pitcher.